TauroJG/my-keeb/README.md

 Although I wasn't able to work much today, during the hour and a half that I did work (my fifth hour) I organized all the work from yesterday's schematic directly onto the PCB.
 I arranged all the keys according to the layout I wanted, positioned the stabilizers, and added the OLED screen.

 From sixth to ninth period, I finished designing the PCB.
 It took me a long time because I placed the diodes incorrectly on **all** the keys, so I had to correct them manually.
 I also had to redo all the wiring.
 Now, there are no important errors showing up in the DRC.

+Today, I only worked for one hour.
+During this hour, I added the keycaps to the 3D model and corrected the repository by adding the .zip file.